qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 5. Solve the Schrodinger equation using the custom solvers
 ----------------------------------------------------------

-Finally, we will solve the Schrödinger equation using both the NumPy and JAX libraries via our single dispatched function ``unp.runge_kutta``.
+Finally, we will solve the Schrodinger equation using both the NumPy and JAX libraries via our single dispatched function ``unp.runge_kutta``.

 First, solve with NumPy: